-The BEng in Electrical and Railway Engineering aims to produce highly qualified graduates who will go on, through further learning, to become Chartered Electrical Engineers, with a specialism in railway engineering, to meet the growing demands for engineers within the railway and other sectors.
+The BEng in Electrical and Railway Engineering aims to produce highly qualified graduates who will go on, through further learning, to become Chartered Electrical Engineers.
+With their specialism in railway engineering, they will contribute to meet the growing demands for engineers within the railway and other sectors.

 Dr Peter Gardener

 Head of School